ibm-cloud-docs/vmwaresolutions/services/veeam_managing_licenses.md

 2. Scroll down to the **Veeam licenses** table.
 3. To view the details of a specific license, click the license.

 A license key is not displayed.
-When licenses are ordered, the system does not generate a key.
-We are applying a master key.
+When licenses are ordered, the system does not generate a key, but it applies a primary key.
 {:note}

 The following information is displayed for the Veeam license: